mxw/mxawng/about/index.md

 ## Bio ##

 I'm a recent graduate of Harvard with a degree in computer science.
-While not coding or reading CS papers (or just chilling, which I'm sure I did more of), I also studied mathematics, linguistics, and chemistry---in roughly descending order of diligence---and I continue to do all these things regularly, though not generally all at the same time.
+While not coding or reading CS papers (or just "chilling", which I'm sure I did more of), I also studied mathematics, linguistics, and chemistry---in roughly descending order of diligence---and I continue to do all these things regularly, though not generally all at the same time.
 I also enjoy writing (mostly exposition and autobiographical fiction), and I'm a musician, with some degree of